kazuhiro4949/PagingKit/README.md

 # What's this?
 There are many libaries providing "Paging UI" which have menu and content area.
-They are convinience but not customizable because your app have to make compatible with the library about layout and view components.
+They are convinience but not customizable because your app have to make compatible with the libraries about layout and view components.
-When your philosophy doesn't fit the libraries, you need to fork the library or find another one.
+When your philosophy doesn't fit the libraries, you need to fork them or find another one.

 PagingKit has more flexible layout and design than the other libraries.
 You can construct "Menu" and "Content" UI, and they work together.
 That's all features this library provides.